 When the holidays are over and the New Year begins, we tend to look at our bank accounts and balk at how little is actually in them.
 Plus, tax time is coming!
-With the long winter ahead, you’re likely thinking the same thing many other homeowners in our area are, “how can I save money this season?”
+With the long winter ahead, you’re likely thinking the same thing many other homeowners in our area are, “how can I save money with my furnace this season?”

 One method of doing so has to do with your heating system.
 No, we aren’t going to tell you to stop using it as much!
 We don’t want you to be uncomfortable—but we also don’t want you to sacrifice your budget to keep you and your family warm.

 Fortunately, there are a number of things you can do to boost your heating efficiency so that you’re paying less for more comfort.
 We’ve outlined some methods below!

 When winter hits and is at its coldest, you probably do anything you can to retain the heat coming from your furnace inside your home.
 You might close your curtains, thinking this will help keep some of the heat in.